 - A. Confirm that the ending folder on the reel matches the ending folder in the microfilm index.
-Record any differences on the microfilm analysis sheet. - B. Find the last folder from the microfilm in the physical record.
-Record the box number from the box containing the last folder on the microfilm analysis sheet. - C. Confirm that the frame numbers have progressed in numerical order throughout the reel. - D. Rewind the reel. - E. Replace the reel in its box.
+Record any differences on the microfilm analysis sheet. - B. Find the last folder from the microfilm in the physical record. - 1.
+Record the number of the box in which the folder is stored on the microfilm analysis sheet. - 2.
+Insert a "Beginning / Ending of Reel" marker in that folder.
+Write the reel number on the sheet.